 You may be able to buy a child-only plan directly from an insurance company, though it will likely cost more if it’s available.

-In your search for options, beware of short-term and catastrophic plans, which may not include coverage for maternity care or for newborns.
+In your search for health insurance for babies, beware of short-term and catastrophic plans, which may not include coverage for maternity care or for newborns.

 While You Wait for Baby